eintrittfrei/SEI56-Project-3/README.md

 * Start the front end 'yarn start'.

 ## Planning
 This was a group project with four students over 1 week.
 We spent the first day planning the project.
-We used figma to lay out our wireframes and planned the layout of each page.
+We used figma to lay out our wireframes and plan the layout of each page.
 We also agreed on a rough timeline and daily team stand-ups to keep our plan on track to ensure we would meet the deadline.
 We decided to use an existing website as the design inspiration and created a mock design based on that using figma.
 We planned out the required relationships for the back-end.

 <kbd>![Wireframe ](https://user-images.githubusercontent.com/16645758/129568673-766f2427-221d-4554-ac41-50289c8298e4.png)</kbd>